The drawings module turns a Scene's 3D content into a

 clipto render a sliced cross-section.
 Two shapes:{depth}— plane perpendicular to the projection direction, at the given basis-space depth.
 The side closer to the camera is discarded.{point, normal}— arbitrary world-space plane.
 The sidenormalpoints toward is kept.7) Frame, panel, and title block

-Chrome rounds out the technical-drawing look.
-The frame is a rectangle around the projected geometry; the panel is a translucent backing quad; the title block is a standard cartouche in the bottom-right corner.
+The frame is a rectangle around the projected geometry; the panel is a backing quad; the title block is placed in the bottom-right corner.

 8) Progressive emission